synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 ### Examples

-I have verified that code examples for each of the following services run correctly:
+I have verified that code examples for each of the following services run correctly **after releasing new versions of the corresponding packages**:

 - [ ] client/py
 - [ ] client/ts